KingaKlejne/Python/README.md

 13. Ping pong game
 14. Turtle crossing cars game
 15. US States Map Quiz
-16. Pomodoro App
+16. Pomodoro App using Tkinter GUI
-17. Password Generator App
+17. Password Generator App using Tkinter GUI
-18. Flashcard App
+18. Flashcard App using Tkinter GUI
 19. Stock News: App sending emails with latest news if the difference of daily stock price for Tesla is more than 1%
+20. Zillow Renatal Search using BeautifulSoup and Selenium
+21. Higher Lower game using Flask
+22. Blog Template in Flask